Morgenthau Plan: Morgenthau's memorandum

+United States

 As Secretary of the Treasury, Morgenthau was initially not involved in the drafting of the plans for Germany.
 On a trip to Europe at the beginning of August, Harry Dexter White, his most trusted collaborator in the Treasury Department, presented him the memorandum from the State Department.
-This plans left Morgenthau with the fact that the main aim was to rebuild Germany economically to such an extent that after a few years they would be able to pay reparations.
-For him, it came down to the fact that after 10 years they would be ready to start World War III.
+This memorandum left Morgenthau with the impression that the main aim was to rebuild Germany economically to such an extent that after a few years they would be able to pay reparations.
+For him, it came down to the supposition that after 10 years they would be ready to start World War III.

-After his return from Europe, Morgenthau informed the Secretary of State Cordell Hull that he would immediately take care of Germany's affairs with the following words: "I appreciate the fact that this isn't my responsibility, but I'm doing this as an American citizen, and I'm going to continue to do so, and I’m going to stick my nose into it until I know it is all right."
+After his return from Europe, Morgenthau informed Secretary of State Cordell Hull that he would immediately take care of Germany's affairs with the following words: "I appreciate the fact that this isn't my responsibility, but I'm doing this as an American citizen, and I'm going to continue to do so, and I'm going to stick my nose into it until I know it is all right."
 He right away informed the President of his observations and the dangers he saw in the existing memorandum drawn up by Hull.
 The President showed increased interest in what had been accomplished, but despite all of Morgenthau's hopes, Roosevelt initially did not officially invite him to take part in the drafting of the plans.